🛞 Trail Mod Guide

 Lumen output vs. effective output: Many cheap bars advertise inflated lumen numbers.
 Real-world brightness depends on diode quality, reflector efficiency, and lens clarity.
 A quality 200W bar often outperforms a cheap 400W bar in actual illumination.

 Wiring harness quality: Every light bar needs a relay harness to avoid drawing direct current through your vehicle's wiring.
 Quality bars come with proper relay harnesses.
-Budget bars often include garbage wiring that causes electrical issues.
+Budget bars often include garbage wiring that causes electrical issues — flickering, burning connectors, and in worst cases, electrical fires.

 1. Rigid Industries 50" E-Series — Best Overall